ekohan/mit-fleet-design-optimization/README.md

 # Fleet‑Size‑and‑Mix Optimizer (FSM‑Opt) for Multi-Compartment Vehicle Routing

+*Written for transparent research, hardened for production use.*

 Fast, reproducible tooling for **multi‑compartment vehicle fleet design** in urban food distribution.
-This repository provides a comprehensive Python implementation supporting the research paper on [Designing Multi-Compartment Vehicle Fleets for Last-Mile Food Distribution Systems](https://arxiv.org/search/?query=fleet+size+mix&searchtype=all&source=header).
+This repository provides a comprehensive Python implementation supporting our research paper on [Designing Multi-Compartment Vehicle Fleets for Last-Mile Food Distribution Systems](https://arxiv.org/search/?query=fleet+size+mix&searchtype=all&source=header).

-*Written for transparent research, hardened for production use.*

 ---